MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/faqs-installation-and-setup.md

 If you need further assistance, reach out to us [**via helpdesk**](https://go.microsoft.com/fwlink/?linkid=2104630).

+### How can I migrate my Community Training installation to a new subscription

+Unfortunately, the support for moving the Community Training resource across resource groups and subscriptions is not yet available.
+We are working to enable this functionality and will make it available to you in our future releases.

 ## Teams Integration

 ### How does Microsoft Community Training integration with Microsoft Teams work?